scale-it/algo-builder/docs/guide/deployer.md

 #### Checkpoint names

-Storing data in [checkpoint](https://algobuilder.dev/guide/execution-checkpoints.html) against your own names can be very useful.
-For example, you don't need to pass smart contract template parameters every time while getting app info, or loading a logic signature.
-Currently, we support naming for apps (Algorand stateful application) and logic signatures.
+Algob creates [checkpoint](https://algobuilder.dev/guide/execution-checkpoints.html) and associates them with a name.
+This is a very useful feature.
+For example, you don't need to pass smart contract template parameters every time when getting app info, or loading a logic signature.
+Since `algob v4.0`, we support naming for apps (Algorand stateful smart contracts) and smart signatures.

 ##### App Name

-You can pass `appName` in `deployer.deployApp` while deploying your application.
+`deployer.deployApp` requires `appName` when deploying an application.
 The app metadata in checkpoint will be stored against "appName".
 Eg.
 ```js
 // deployment
 const daoAppInfo = await deployer.deployApp(